 Determination of albumin

-Glycated Albumin intended use
+What is the Glycated Albumin intended use?

 There is peer-reviewed literature supporting the use of glycated albumin (GA) as a good marker of glycemic control based on clinical outcomes for microvascular and macrovascular complications, diabetes risk, prognosis in hemodialysis patients and predicting pregnancy outcomes.
 GA has been shown to be useful for the intermediate term monitoring of glycemic control in patients with diabetes.

-For microvascular complications, studies involving collectively over 11,000 subjects in the U.S. and in China followed for 5 to 20 years revealed that GA is associated with the onset and progression of diabetic microvascular complications.
+Studies involving collectively over 11,000 subjects in the U.S. and in China followed for 5 to 20 years revealed that GA is associated with the onset and progression of diabetic microvascular complications.

-For macrovascular complications, studies in the U.S., Japan, Korea and China involving collectively over 11,000 subjects revealed that GA is associated with vascular outcomes, atherosclerosis, poor prognosis and mortality
+Studies in the U.S., Japan, Korea and China involving collectively over 11,000 subjects revealed that GA is associated with vascular outcomes, atherosclerosis, poor prognosis and mortality